Scion Tree Nursery course, January 18/19

 The Super Six saw some amazing safari holes created and were enjoyable for all to watch.
 They also provided the platform for much shuffling within the playing six that comprised of Simon Feasey, Moe Dorken, David Keene, Brad Muir, Jackson Sullivan & local representative Logan Papuni.

 Call it local knowledge if you will however the golf that Logan Papuni played in the Super Six was sublime.
-With nothing to loose and everything to gain he stepped it up a notch and was able to pull out some beautiful range of shots to give him birdies on some technical par 4’s and a tricky par 5.
+With nothing to lose and everything to gain he stepped it up a notch and was able to pull out some beautiful range of shots to give him birdies on some technical par 4’s and a tricky par 5.
 This lifted him above Jackson Sullivan and put him within sight of Brad Muir who was enjoying his first time in this particular Super 6.
 At the top end of the six Moe “Tralala” Dorken had come out of the gates with a talent spasm on the first two holes to attempt to haul in Simon Feasey.
 His luck ran out on the tricky hole 5 where he handed second place back to David Keene only to make that shot up on the very next hole.

 Thus leaving the TD Simon Feasey to take the honours for the second year running.s